Skip to main content

 Technical Analysis

-CVE-2026-2251 is a critical security vulnerability classified under CWE-22 (Improper Limitation of a Pathname to a Restricted Directory, commonly known as Path Traversal) found in Xerox FreeFlow Core software versions up to and including 8.0.7.
-This vulnerability allows an unauthenticated attacker to manipulate file path inputs to traverse directories beyond the intended restricted scope.
-By exploiting this flaw, attackers can gain unauthorized access to sensitive files and directories on the server hosting FreeFlow Core.
-More critically, this path traversal can be leveraged to achieve remote code execution (RCE), enabling attackers to run arbitrary code with the privileges of the FreeFlow Core service.
-The vulnerability is remotely exploitable over the network without requiring any authentication or user interaction, making it highly dangerous.
-The CVSS v3.1 base score is 9.8, reflecting the ease of exploitation and the severe impact on confidentiality, integrity, and availability.
-Xerox has addressed this vulnerability in FreeFlow Core version 8.1.0, urging users to upgrade immediately.
-The vulnerability affects core document workflow and print management infrastructure, which is often integrated into enterprise environments, making the potential attack surface significant.
+CVE-2026-2251 is a critical security vulnerability classified under CWE-22 (Improper Limitation of a Pathname to a Restricted Directory), commonly known as a path traversal flaw, found in Xerox FreeFlow Core software versions up to and including 8.0.7.
+This vulnerability allows an unauthenticated attacker to manipulate file path inputs to traverse outside of intended directories, bypassing security restrictions.
+By exploiting this flaw, attackers can access sensitive files and potentially execute arbitrary code remotely on the affected system, leading to full system compromise.
+The vulnerability does not require any privileges or user interaction, making it highly exploitable over the network.
+The CVSS 3.1 base score of 9.8 reflects its critical nature, with attack vector as network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and impacts on confidentiality, integrity, and availability all rated high (C:H/I:H/A:H).
+Xerox has addressed this issue in FreeFlow Core version 8.1.0, urging users to upgrade immediately.
+The vulnerability poses a significant risk to organizations relying on Xerox FreeFlow Core for print workflow automation and document processing, as exploitation could lead to unauthorized data access, system manipulation, and disruption of business operations.

 Potential Impact